-Replacement diplomas and official transcripts can be requested via an online service that offers secure sending, receiving, and storing of educations credentials.
+Replacement diplomas and official transcripts can be requested via the online ordering service.

 Transcripts of Academic Records

 Official Pacific Oaks transcripts are available by completing the transcript request form accessible via the student portal.
 Unofficial transcripts are available to current students to view and print via the Pacific Oaks Student portal.